 Dilute household bleach (Clorox) at a ratio of one part bleach to ten parts tap water and use it as a soaking solution for 10 minutes.

 Research has shown that this mixture is effective in killing microorganisms harbored on dental appliances.
 Bleach-based solutions are also good at removing many types of staining.

 Diluted bleach solution on its own will not be effective at removing tartar.
 To remedy this, add to it one teaspoon of Calgon water softener (Calgon the calcium-chelating agent, not Calgon the soap or bath oil) per glassful.

-Dilute ordinary white vinegar 50:50 with tap water and use it as a soaking solution.
+Dilute ordinary white vinegar 50:50 with tap water and use it as a solution for short soaks.
 The mildly acidic nature of the vinegar makes this soak especially effective at removing accumulated tartar.
-It is also effective in killing microorganisms.

 Why mouthwash isn't the best choice for cleaning your aligners.

 You've probably noticed that several mouthwash brands make antibacterial claims in their advertising.
 This, plus the fact that these products usually have a pleasant flavor, makes it easy to come to the (mistaken) conclusion that a mouthwash might be a good choice for cleaning your Invisalign® aligners.

 In reality, at least from information derived from denture cleaning studies, mouthwashes have not been shown to be nearly as effective as you would expect.